marbellu/todone/README.md

   - [Firebase setup](#firebase-setup)

 ## Introduction
 This simple Todo app was created to practice Android development using Kotlin and Firebase.
 The evolution of this app reflects my learning journey in Android development.
 What started as a basic functional todo list transformed into a more polished application as I deepened my understanding of UI/UX principles and Android development best practices.
-Looking ahead, I plan to further enhance the app with additional features and optimizations.

 ## Project evolution